-The Plan has a commitment with an investment manager to fund real estate investments.
-The commitment can be called upon at the discretion of the investment manager in accordance with the agreed upon terms and conditions.
-As at December 31, 2021, the commitment amounted to \$40,493,238 US dollars (\$51,149,034 in Canadian dollar equivalent).
-The Plan has sufficient liquidity to meet this commitment as it comes due.
+The Plan has commitments with investment managers to fund real estate and fixed income investments.
+The commitments can be called upon at the discretion of the investment managers in accordance with the agreed upon terms and conditions.
+As at December 31, 2022, the commitments amounted to \$136.9 million US dollars and \$27.0 million Canadian dollars (combined \$212.4 million in Canadian dollar equivalent).
+The Plan has sufficient liquidity to meet these commitment as it comes due.